 When you're setting up your POS checkout system, make sure that you have the retail hardware that meets your needs.
 Depending on what hardware you want to use, you also need to check if your store's Shopify plan supports it:

-If you want to accept credit card payments on your iPhone or iPad using a supported card reader, then you can be on any Shopify monthly plan.
+All monthly plans allow you to accept credit card payments on your iPhone or iPad using a supported card reader.

 If you want to add more hardware, such as a cash register and a receipt printer, then you also need to add the retail package to your Shopify monthly plan.